mongodb/mongo-c-driver/tests/json/connection_uri/README.rst

 Testing for emitted warnings may require more legwork (e.g. configuring a log handler and watching for output).

-Not all drivers may be able to directly assert the hosts, auth credentials, and options.
+Not all drivers may be able to directly BSON_ASSERT the hosts, auth credentials, and options.
 Doing so may require exposing the driver's URI parsing component.